How to host a house concert

 • Even if people make firm reservations, assume that a few will back out at the last minute because of illness, weather, etc. If your reservations hit capacity, keep a waiting list or even overbook a bit so seats don’t go empty.

-Here are few sample invitations: for a backyard show through Eventbrite (click view details) and a duo house concert.
+Here are a few sample invitations: for a backyard show through Eventbrite (click view details) and a duo house concert.

 Donations

-Instead of tickets, there’s a suggested donation (typically $15 to $25) for the performer.
-You can put a donation basket in a location where people will see it as they enter or leave, and/or pass the basket when everyone is seated.
+You can put a donation basket in a spot where people will see it as they enter or leave, and/or pass the basket when everyone is seated.
 Be sure to remind people about the donation at the beginning of the concert or at intermission.

 The schedule

 A typical concert is two 45-minute sets with a 20- to 30-minute intermission.
-It’s nice to have some socializing time beforehand too, so you might tell people the show is (for instance) doors at 7 or 7:30, music at 8.
+It’s nice to have some socializing time beforehand too, so you might tell people the show is (for instance) doors at 6 or 6:30, music at 7.

 Merch